 NAME PHASE CONSISTENT AGE

-After creation, the VirtualDiskSnapshot resource can be in the following states:
+After creation, VirtualDiskSnapshot can be in the following states (phases):

-• Pending — Waiting for the readiness of all dependent resources required to create the snapshot.
+• Pending: Waiting for all dependent resources required for snapshot creation to be ready.

-• InProgress — The process of creating the virtual disk snapshot is ongoing.
+• InProgress: The process of creating a virtual disk snapshot is in progress.

-• Ready — The snapshot creation has been successfully completed, and the virtual disk snapshot is available for use.
+• Ready: Snapshot creation has been successfully completed and the virtual disk snapshot is available for use.

-• Failed — An error occurred during the creation process of the virtual disk snapshot.
+• Failed: An error occurred during the virtual disk snapshot creation process.

 Diagnosing problems with a resource is done by analyzing the information in the .status.conditions block.

-To restore a disk from a previously created disk snapshot, you need to specify the corresponding object as the dataSource:
+In order to restore a disk from a previously created disk snapshot, you must specify a corresponding object as dataSource:

 d8 k apply -f - <<EOF